Is wool vegan? As a vegan, you’d think my response would be an emphatic no.

 For our international readers, while Australia is a warm country, many states have incredibly harsh winters.
 I live in one of them—so I know!

 The two states with the highest production of wool are New South Wales and Victoria, both of which experience cold winters.

 Now it’s one thing to deal with unpredictable weather when you try to shear at the right time of the year.
 But it’s downright deadly to pencil in shearing during the months of winter.

 For instance, Tasmania is one of Australia’s chilliest states, and Peta captured footage of shorn sheep on a farm in the middle of winter.

-Animal Liberation reported 10-15 million newborn lambs to die each year from starvation, neglect and exposure to cold weather.
+Animal Liberation reported 10-15 million newborn lambs die each year from starvation, neglect and exposure to cold weather.

 Again there are always two extremes in these examples.

 A quick local Google search reveals an award-winning shearing company called Elkins Alpaca Shearing who suggests shearing once a year just before the warmer months.
 That’s the way it should be.

 Another point of contention in the wool industry is the treatment of a condition in sheep called Flystrike.

 Flystrike is a myiasis condition in which domestic sheep are infected by one of several species of flies which are external parasites of sheep.